 I discovered Moo Bird as a panelist for the Cybils book award.
 It didn’t make the final cut, but I really loved it.
 This book for very early readers celebrates differences and finding friends.

 Making friends can be difficult for kids and adults alike.
-In Friends, the story of Oscar, who is new in town, shows how it can be difficult until you try new things.
+Friends by Rob Lewis tells the story of Oscar, a rabbit who is new in town.
+This sweet story shows how trying new things can help budding friendships.

 Along a similar theme, Unlovable is about an “unlovable” dog who finds a friend that he has a lot in common with.
 The ending is lots of fun!
 (I once read this simple story to a class of sixth graders, and even they loved it!)